-If students must be absent from class, they are expected to email Dr. Axxe before class.
-Without prior notification, absences are unexcused (barring true emergencies).
+Just like your future employers, I expect you to come to work consistently and on time by attending class consistently and on time, even on days when you're not at your best, you don't feel like you're at 100%, and you don't feel excited about coming to work.
+You don't have to be a rockstar every day, but you do have to show up and do the work on all or most of the days.
+If you cannot attend class, I expect you to let me know before class starts.
+I do not require a reason for missing class.
+Without prior notification (a.k.a. no call, no show), your absence will be unexcused.
 Three unexcused absences will lead to a 10 percentage point reduction in your final grade.
 Students will be excused for absences resulting from observance of religious holidays, cases of illness, and athletic competition, as well as any additional reasons as determined by the classroom teacher (e.g., conference travel, Model UN).
 Students do not need to present third-party documentation for absences related to physical or mental illness.
 Misrepresenting reasons for an absence to a classroom teacher is a violation of the Academic Integrity Policy.
+Please consider the likelihood of spreading illness when making these decisions.